manimala9811/SalesFormApp/README.md

-- This is a sample ASP.NET Core MVC application developed as part of the second round of POC testing.
+- This is a sample ASP.NET Core MVC application developed for the second round of POC testing.

 ##The project demonstrates: